joca1905/LRHCPN/README.md

 ![RHCPN_planta1](images/IOT_RL.png)
 <p align="justify">
-The RLHCPN opens up new possibilities for the modeling of discrete event systems, and it can be integrated into other models to perform binary classification tasks.
+The LRHCPN opens up new possibilities for the modeling of discrete event systems, and it can be integrated into other models to perform binary classification tasks.
 </p>

 ![RHCPN_planta2](images/Check-for-Fault.png)